 - My cousin worked at Disney and we all went to see her one summer in Los Angeles.
 I wanted to drink in every inch of California.
 Friend in New Zealand

 - Route 66 in Kansas was my favorite.
-I remember sitting as a rest stop, eating a sandwich and thinking “this is the best day of my life.”
-Shop owner in Luxembourg
+I remember sitting as a rest stop, eating a sandwich, and thinking “this is the best day of my life.”
+A shop owner in Luxembourg

 - The town we stayed in Atlanta had a shop that was open 24/7.
 I couldn’t believe it, I kept asking the cashier, in my best attempt at English, if those hours were real.
-Taxi driver in Malta
+A taxi driver in Malta

 - When I stepped out of the taxi on the Vegas Strip I remember thinking how do you build something out of nothing?
 Teacher in Australia